 BFC co-sponsors fundraising to benefit the Rebecca Allen Scholarship.
 Ms. Allen was killed in July 2008 while riding her bicycle.
 These efforts succeeded in raising awareness around cycling safety.

-BFC launches the “You Know Me” Campaign to put faces to the riders in our community.
+BFC launches the “You Know Me” Campaign to put faces to those who ride bikes in our community, highlighting their love for bikes and riding them.

-BFC partners with the City and Poudre School District to begin delivering the K-12 Safe Routes to Schools program, serving over 7,000 students annually.
+BFC partners with the City of Fort Collins and Poudre School District to begin delivering the K-12 Safe Routes to Schools program, serving over 7,000 students annually.

 BFC Initiates Bike RACKS (Random Acts of Cycling Kindness) program distributing free bike lights to riders in need.